GabeScott/standard-works-vault/General Conference/2018 April - Even as Christ Forgives You, So Also Do Ye.md

 # Even as Christ Forgives You, So Also Do Ye

-*By Larry J. Echo Hawk - Of the Seventy*
+By Elder Larry J. Echo Hawk - *Of the Seventy*

 *Given in the April session of the 2018 General Conference*

+>*We can all receive unspeakable peace and partnering with our Savior as we learn to freely forgive those who have trespassed against us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2018/04/even-as-christ-forgives-you-so-also-do-ye?lang=eng)